 He turned and walked down into the darkness, and Vert

 followed.
-Kenji started pulling out and looking at books.
+Kenji pulled out and looked at some books.
 He’d

-pulled a list, a small slip of paper, from his pocket, and was
+pulled a list, a small slip of paper, from his pocket, and checked

 Looking for something specifically?